-Specific training on mitigating the risk of modern slavery and human trafficking in our supply chain is available to relevant members of staff through our procurement training.
+Specific training on mitigating the risk of modern slavery and human trafficking in our supply chain is available to relevant members of staff through our procurement training with team advice being available on demand.

 Training and resources are also available from the Clewer Initiative who have developed materials for a church audience.